DanielYehezkely/c-anime/README.md

    - Add comprehensive analytics and reporting features to provide insights into user activities and preferences.

 4. **Admin Panel**:
-   - Implement an admin panel for managing user data, comments, and anime listings.
+   - Implement an admin panel for managing user data, comments, and anime listings !.

 ## Links